abhishekarya1/Hash-Define-myNotes/content/db/rdbms/concepts.md

 **Non-Clustered / Secondary**: We can create **multiple** non-clustered indexes for a given table on other attibutes too.
 The leaf node in the B-Tree are record pointers which point to row in table corresponding to the key value.
 Access is **slower** than clustered index because of this record pointer redirection (linked-list style).
 Inserts are faster though since no sorting is performed.

-No limits on the number of indexes on a table in PostgreSQL.
+Postgres doesn't have clustered indexes at all.
+Also, no limits on the number of indexes on a table in Postgres.

 Clustered index outperforms non-clustered indexes for a majority of `SELECT` queries.